AmaiKinono/puni/README.md

 | `puni-kill-line`            | `C-k`              |
 | `puni-backward-kill-line`   | `C-S-k`            |

-When there is an active region, these commands all try to delete/kill that region instead.
+When there is an active region, `puni-forward-delete-char` and `puni-backward-delete-char` try to delete/kill that region instead (This behavior respects the variable `delete-active-region`).
 If it will cause an unbalanced state, Puni asks you to confirm.

 You can also call `puni-kill-active-region` directly.
 It's bind to `C-w`.